meshcloud/actions-send-status/README.md

 # meshStack Send Status Action

-This GitHub Action sends building block step status updates back to meshStack.
+This GitHub Action sends building block run step status updates back to meshStack.
+It integrates with the meshStack API to provide rich feedback about step execution to application teams.

-Before using this action, set up authentication to meshStack with the [meshcloud/actions-meshstack-auth](https://github.com/meshcloud/actions-meshstack-auth) action and register the source with [meshcloud/actions-register-source](https://github.com/meshcloud/actions-register-source).
+Before using this action, set up authentication to meshStack with the [meshcloud/actions-meshstack-auth](https://github.com/meshcloud/actions-meshstack-auth) action and register your workflow as a source with [meshcloud/actions-register-source](https://github.com/meshcloud/actions-register-source).
+We recommend you pre-register all steps that your workflow will execute to improve user experience for your application teams.

 ## Overview

-The meshStack building block pipeline allows you to automate and manage complex workflows by defining a series of steps that need to be executed.
-Each building block run represents an instance of such a workflow.
-This GitHub Action helps you send the status of a step back to the registered source in the meshStack building block pipeline.

-In order to return updates for a run to meshStack, you first need to register one or multiple steps and their resources of your run execution.
-It is up to you how many or how you organize your steps.
-You can, however, also just send step results back and the registration takes place on the fly.
-But in order to have a consistent display and ordering of steps, it is highly advised to pre-register steps and sources.
+This action allows you to send updates to pre-registered steps or create new steps on the fly.

 ## Related Actions